archsinner/ais/README.md

  Use this script at your own risk.
 While efforts have been made to ensure its reliability, the author takes no responsibility for any damages caused by the script's usage.

- MOD is Caps lock and esc as well
+ MOD is Caps lock and esc as well, keybinds similar to larbs.